grumpygamer/DeloresDev/README.md

 Run the executable again and the game should start.

+## Support
+If you're looking for help or to help others, please visit [the Thimbleweed Park Forums](https://forums.thimbleweedpark.com/c/delores-engine/18).

 ## Debug Console
 The debug console can be closed by clicking on the `X` in the upper right.
 To make it reappear, press `control-TAB`.